 - All entries must be original works and not set in the world of Arborell.

-- All entrants must state clearly on their entries that they are the authors of the work submitted.
+- All entrants must state clearly on the first page of their entries that they are the authors of the work submitted.

 - All entries must be provided in rich text format (rtf) and sent as an email attachment to email@example.com.

 - As this is a competition for short gamebook fiction it is required that the total length of the entry does not exceed 100 sections, or more than 40 A4 pages if printed.
 Having said this the entry may either be a complete stand-alone story or a self-contained excerpt from a larger gamebook adventure of your own creation.

 - The entry can be of any genre except erotica.

 - As this is a gamebook competition the entry must possess at the least a rudimentary character generation system and/or inventory management process to be eligible for the Windhammer Prize.

 - All rights remain with the author and the author may withdraw their entry at any time during the course of the competition.

 - An entrant can submit only one entry.